UoA-DTRG/Crazyflie-Controller/README.md

 -   Python 3.11.9 (virtual environment included)
 -   Crazyflie Python API (install instructions [here](https://github.com/bitcraze/crazyflie-lib-python))

+-   Use of the Dual controller requires customised crazyflie firmware and library found at UoA-DTRG/crazyflie-lib and crazyflie-firmware

 ## License

 This project is licensed under the [MIT License](LICENSE).